Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 Data Types
 """"""""""

 R5 reports on scholarly information in many ways.
 These major groupings, referred to as Data_Types, are listed in the table below along with the Host_Types and reports that they apply to.
 All Data_Types apply to the Platform Reports since they summarize the usage on the platform.
-Note that the table lists only Host_Types required to provide one or more reports for compliance, but that content providers may offer additional reports.
+Note that the table lists only Host_Types required to provide one or more reports for compliance, but that report providers may offer additional reports.
 For example, Host_Type eJournal might also offer IR and IR_A1 and would then use Data_Type Article in these reports.

 Table 3.p (below): List of Data_Type Values